-- 1) Students are required to maintain a cumulative 2.5 or higher GPA (in all courses, regardless of subject) while in the undergraduate public health program, and in order to graduate with a BS in Public Health. - 2) Students are required to maintain a 2.5 GPA or higher in all public health major courses (all courses taken to satisfy major core and AOE requirements [all PUBH courses]) while in the undergraduate public health program, and in order to graduate with a BS in Public Health. - 3) Students are required to attain a minimum grade of C- in both the field placement/agency rotations and capstone courses in order to be eligible to graduate.
+- 1) Students are required to maintain a cumulative 2.5 or higher GPA (in all courses, regardless of subject) while in the undergraduate public health program, and in order to graduate with a BS in Public Health. - 2) Students in the Public Health Sciences major are required to maintain a 2.5 GPA or higher in all public health major courses and students in the Health Services Administration major are required to maintain a 3.0 GPA or higher while in the undergraduate public health program, and in order to graduate with a BS in Public Health. - 3) Students are required to attain a minimum grade of C- in both the field placement/agency rotations and capstone courses in order to be eligible to graduate.

-Process:
+Process

 - A) An academic review of all public health majors will be conducted at the end of each semester.
-All students will be notified of Program Actions and conditions associated with the Action via official University email. - B) Students who fail to receive a C- or higher in the Public Health Field Placement (PUBH 481), PN Agency Rotation (PUBH 486), or SPH Capstone (PUBH 489) will not be able to graduate in their planned semester (since these courses are taken in the last semester) and will have to remediate (plan developed by the Program Director and the Director of Public Health Practice) or repeat these courses in a future semester.
+All students will be notified of Program Actions and conditions associated with the Action via official University email. - B) Students who fail to receive a C- or higher in the Public Health Field Placement (PUBH 481), Health Administration Internship (PUBH 482), or SPH Capstone (PUBH 489) will not be able to graduate in their planned semester (since these courses are taken in the last semester) and will have to remediate (plan developed by the Program Director) or repeat these courses in a future semester.
 This will be determined by the Program Director.
 (Note: These courses are offered only in the fall and spring.
 While students may be able to remediate in the summer, they will not be able to repeat these courses in the summer.